Psychological safety: A key to human well-being and a sustainable work environment

 Evolutionary perspective

-Amygdala and the primordial brain
+Amygdala and the primitive brain

 Investing in relationships